OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 So, after the token bridge has been deployed and you have secured a successful deployment on both parent and child chains, it's time to set the ``WETH` Gateway` on both parent and child chains.
 To handle that, we have two APIs on our Orbit SDK:

 #### 1. `createTokenBridgePrepareSetWethGatewayTransactionRequest`:
-This API helps you create the raw transaction, which handles the `WETH` gateway on both parent and child chains.
+This API helps you create the raw transaction which handles the `WETH` gateway on both parent and child chains.

-Here's an example of how to use this API:
+Example:

 ```js
 const setWethGatewayTxRequest = await createTokenBridgePrepareSetWethGatewayTransactionRequest({